Branch points of split degenerate superelliptic curves I: construction of Schottky groups: Group actions on convex hulls of sets of fixed points

-\begin{lemma} An optimal subset $S \subset \proj_K^1$ is good, and it has the property no distinct points of its reduced convex hull $\Sigma_{S, 0}$ lie in the same orbit under the action of the associated Schottky group $\Gamma$.
+\begin{lemma} An optimal subset $S \subset \proj_K^1$ is superelliptic, and it has the property that no distinct points of its reduced convex hull $\Sigma_{S, 0}$ lie in the same orbit under the action of the associated Schottky group $\Gamma$.

 \end{lemma}

 \begin{proof}